ExpediaDotCom/haystack-log4j-metrics-appender/README.md

 * `ERROR_TYPE` is either `ERROR` or `FATAL`.
 * `<suffix>` is TODO list the metric suffixes added by Servo.

+### Building
+Simply run `mvn clean package` from the root directory of the cloned repository.

 ### Releases
 1. Decide what kind of version bump is necessary, based on [Semantic Versioning](http://semver.org/) conventions.
 In the items below, the version number you select will be referred to as `x.y.z`.